fenago/python-networking-sysadmins/lab_overview_sysadmins.md

 - Learn how to solve problems of system administrators and automate routine activities
 - Learn to handle regular expressions, network administration
-- Building GUI, web-scraping and database administration including data analytics
+- Web-scraping and database administration including data analytics

 **What You Will Learn**